John Pendlebury: The path to special operations

 In July 1939, Pendlebury reached an intermission of his work in Crete; An Introduction to the Archaeology of Crete was published and work had stopped at the excavation of Karphi.
 John and his family left Heraklion, where they had been staying, to return to England.
 John had some work he wanted to finish at Cambridge.

 A number of sources say that in August 1939, he was placed on the "reserve of officers".
 This is the officer sign-up list for the Territorial Army (TA), the volunteer reserve of the British Army.
 Officer recruits would pursue their civilian careers until called up.

 His work at Cambridge completed, John took his family to the Isle of Wight for a holiday.
 There, the Pendleburys heard on the radio on 3 September that the United Kingdom was at war with Germany.

 Pendlebury was commissioned on the General List in January 1940.
 He was appointed British vice-consul at Candia (the Venetian name for Heraklion) in June 1940, but his job title did not hide the nature of his duties.
 He immediately set-to working up his outline plans: improving the reconnaissance (routes, hiding places, water sources) and sounding out the local clan chiefs like Antonios Gregorakis and Manolis Badouvas.
-Turkey had relinquished control over Crete only 43 years before and these kapetanios would be the key to harnessing the Cretan fighting spirit.
+Turkey had relinquished control over Crete only 43 years before and these kapetanios(local clan chiefs of the Greek resistance) would be the key to harnessing the Cretan fighting spirit.
 In October, on Italy's attempted invasion of Greece, Pendlebury became liaison officer between British troops and Cretan military authority.

 In January 1941, he took part in an unsuccessful raid on Kasos, one of the Italian Islands of the Aegean.